PBillingsby/lilypad-vscode-extension/README.md

 1. Select a block of code in your editor
 2. Right-click and select "Ask Lilypad about this code" from the context menu, or:
 3. Open the Command Palette (Ctrl+Shift+P) and select "Ask Lilypad about this code"
+4. Select AI model to use
-4. Enter your question about the selected code
+5. Enter your question about the selected code
-5. Wait for Lilypad AI to process your query
+6. Wait for Lilypad AI to process your query
-6. View the response in the webview panel that opens
+7. View the response in the webview panel that opens

 ## Configuration